With ADC, you can start or expand a business with the confidence that you have the knowledge for success and an effective community advocate.

-For Startups and existing businesses, loans from $50,000 - $250,000.
+For Startups and existing businesses, loans up to $350,000.
 ADC is an approved SBA Community Advantage (CA) lender.
 These loans benefit businesses operating in underserved areas for working capital, etc. These are 7(a) SBA Guaranteed Loans.

 Sharia Compliant / Asset Based Financing:

 For startups and existing small businesses.
 Buy and sell agreements for assets like vehicles, equipment etc.